buehler/mse-master-thesis/sections/02_definitions.md

 ### Accessing Legacy Software with Cloud-Native Applications

 The Distributed Authentication Mesh addresses the conversion of user credentials from one authentication scheme to another.
-When multiple services or applications with diverging authentication schemes are required to communicate, the credentials (access token, user/password combination) need to be translated.
+When multiple services or applications with diverging authentication schemes are required to communicate, the credentials (such as access tokens or user/password combinations) need to be translated.

 ![The Problem with Diverging Authentication Mechanisms](images/02_is_dist_auth_mesh.png){#fig:02_is_dist_auth_mesh width=85%}

 {@fig:02_is_dist_auth_mesh} shows an example: a service with the capability of handling OIDC access tokens wants to communicate with a legacy service that is only able to handle HTTP Basic Authentication.
 Either software is required to receive a change in code to be able to communicate with the other one.

 To translate this into a real world example: a legacy customer relationship management (CRM) system, that has its own web GUI as well as an API is deployed on a Kubernetes cluster.
 The API is able to handle HTTP Basic Authentication but no modern schemes.
 The company in question creates a modern web application that supports OIDC.
 The company already has an Identity and Access Management (IAM) system deployed and uses the IAM for other applications as well.
 The modern web application communicates with a modern API that understands OIDC but then must fetch some data about a customer from the legacy CRM system.
-The legacy CRM system is not able to handle OIDC and thus the modern web API must translate the OIDC access token into an HTTP Basic Authentication header.
+The legacy CRM system is not able to handle OIDC and thus the modern API must translate the OIDC access token into an HTTP Basic Authentication header.

 For various reasons like budget, time or technical risks and skill availability, legacy applications are not always refactored before they are deployed into the cloud.
 Following the assumption about the reasons, the code change will most likely be introduced into the modern application, because it is presumably better maintainable and deployable than the legacy software.
 The modern software now receives changes that are not part of its core functionality and may introduce new bugs and security vulnerabilities.
 In small applications that consist of one or two services, implementing this conversion may be a feasible option.
-However, in large applications with several services, this is error-prone and time-consuming work.
+However, in large scale applications with several services, this is error-prone and time-consuming work.
 In practice, the stated scenario was encountered at various points in time.
 Legacy services may not be the primary use case.
 Another example is the usage of third-party applications without any access to the source code.

 ### The Contrast to Security Assertion Markup Language

 "Security Assertion Markup Language" (SAML) is a Federated Identity Management (FIdM) standard.
 In modern applications, SAML, OAuth, and OIDC are the most popular FIdM standards.
 SAML is an XML framework for transmitting user data, such as authentication, entitlement, and other attributes, between services and organizations [@naik:SAMLandFIdM].

 In contrast to SAML, the Distributed Authentication Mesh does not require any changes to the software.
 SAML does not cover the case when the authentication mechanisms do not match.
 In order for SAML to work, all participating applications and services need to be able to understand SAML.
-The same goal could be achieved, if all services would unterstand OIDC.
+The same goal could be achieved, if all services would understand OIDC.
 The concept of the authentication mesh is built around already deployed software.
 This allows the translation of the authentication method without any changes to the applications.

 ### The Concept of Distributed Authentication